LOESS HILLS PEOPLE BEFORE EUROPEAN CONTACT

 Archaic societies in the Americas; yellow for hunter-gatherers, green for simple farming societies, and golden for complex farming societies; the small circular spot in our area denotes the Poverty Point Culture; image courtesy of 'Moxy' at English Wikipedia Archaic societies in the Americas; yellow for hunter-gatherers, green for simple farming societies, and golden for complex farming societies; the small circular spot in our area denotes the Poverty Point Culture; image courtesy of 'Moxy' at English Wikipedia

-However, in the map, in North America, note the small circle in the Lower Mississippi Valley, designated as Poverty Point Culture.
 The Poverty Point Culture manifested from about 3750 to 3400 years ago.
-Over 100 sites have been identified as Poverty Point.
-Mound building was important to this culture, as evidenced by the work on some mounds continuing for hundreds of years.
+Over 100 sites have been identified as Poverty Point Culture.
+As suggested at the left, mound building was important to this culture, with work on some mounds continuing for hundreds of years.
 Poverty Point people had many interests other than the hunting and gathering practiced by neighbors surrounding them.
 Poverty Point artifacts include clay female effigies, simple thick-walled pottery, stylized polished stone beads depicting owls, dogs, locusts and such.
 They constructed agricultural hoes, and formed crude human figures, thought to have been used for religious purposes.

 Projectile points found at the Jaketown Site; image courtesy of US National Park Service Projectile points found at the Jaketown Site; image courtesy of US National Park Service